 and pediatric intensivists, nurse practitioners, physician assistants and more.
 This

-Planning for your Delivery
+Planning for your delivery

 Depending on the type and complexity of your baby’s heart defect, we may have you

-deliver at the Labor and Delivery Center, at Augusta University Health, so your baby can have immediate access
+deliver at Augusta University Medical Center, so your baby can have immediate access

 to our NICU and a pediatric cardiology evaluation.

 When you are between 32 to 35 weeks pregnant your team will hold a family meeting.

-This includes tours of our Neonatal and Pediatric Intensive Care Units.
-Your family
+This includes tours of our NICU and PICU.
+Your family will get to meet with the entire

-specialized birth plan and go over any questions you have before delivery.
+care team to review your birth plan and go over any questions you have before delivery.